-The Unit director commonly serves a four-year term (term lengths vary based on negotiations with administration) and has duties that include but are not limited to:
+The Unit director commonly serves a three-year term (term lengths vary based on negotiations with administration) and has duties that include but are not limited to:

 - Overseeing the process of developing, maintaining and altering unit governance policies and procedures

 - Mentoring tenure-track faculty members to ensure adequate progress toward tenure in compliance with Media School and unit policies on reappointment and review of non-tenured faculty